-Remove the slinger ring (7) from the shaft.
+Remove the slinger ring (12) from the shaft.
 Remove the pedestal mounting hardware from the base.
 Tie and tag any shims used under the mounting feet for leveling.

-Use snap ring pliers to remove the bearing retaining rings (12 and 16) from the pedestal bore.
-Remove the bearing shims (13).
-For ease of reassembly, tie and tag the shims or measure and record their thickness.
+Use snap ring pliers to remove the bearing retaining ring (24) from the pedestal bore.
+Remove the bearing shim set (25); tie and tag the shims, or measure and record their thickness for ease of reassembly.